nmatzke/Matzke_R_binaries/README.md

 1. Binaries install very quickly
 2. They do not require compilation of the source code on the user's computer
 3. Therefore, they do not require that the user install the compilers gfortran and gcc, a process which can take hours (see e.g. [https://solarianprogrammer.com/2017/05/21/compiling-gcc-macos/](https://solarianprogrammer.com/2017/05/21/compiling-gcc-macos/) for the Mac instructions, regularly updated for each new version of OS X).
+(See also [macports for gcc10](https://ports.macports.org/port/gcc10/).)
 4. GitHub version of the packages also require compilation-from-source.
-If you have a "pure R" package (like BioGeoBEARS), this is easy, but if the source code contains C++ or FORTRAN, getting the right compilers and settings can be onerous for non-advanced users.
+If you have a "pure R" package (like [BioGeoBEARS](https://github.com/nmatzke/BioGeoBEARS)), this is easy, but if the source code contains C++ or FORTRAN, getting the right compilers and settings can be onerous for non-advanced users.

 Getting non-technical users to install gcc and gfortran is onerous at best, and impossible in a workshop etc.

 # Method

 After a CRAN package is accepted, the binaries are typically made available by CRAN within a few days.
-They are in this section of the package page (this section is for the [CRAN cladoRcpp page](https://cran.r-project.org/web/packages/cladoRcpp/index.html)):
+They are in this section of the package page (this section is for the [CRAN cladoRcpp page](https://CRAN.R-project.org/package=cladoRcpp)):

 ```
 Windows binaries:	r-devel: cladoRcpp_0.15.1.zip, r-release: cladoRcpp_0.15.1.zip, r-oldrel: cladoRcpp_0.15.1.zip